Options Pricing under Bayesian MS-VAR Process: Normal System

 where $\Theta_t:=\big[(\Sigma_{12,t}\Sigma_{22,t}^{-1})':I_{n_x}\big]'$.
 Consequently, the representation of the Girsanov kernel process in Theorem 2 is given by

 where for $m=0,\dots,p$, $\Delta_{m,t}:=\Theta\hat{\Delta}_{m,t}$.
 It should be noted that if we do not consider economic variables that affect the price process $x_t$ in the normal system, that is, $y_t=x_t$, then the normal system \eqref{01026} becomes complete.
+Also, in this case, since $\Theta_t=I_{n_x}$, one can model the residual process $\xi_t=\eta_t$ by the conditional heteroscedastic processes, e.g., ARCH and GARCH.
 Due to Theorem \ref{thm02}, for given $\mathcal{H}_t$, a distribution of the random vector $\bar{y}_t^c$ is given by